 BCP's moderate financial position is the result of the current favorable market situation and a successful refinancing.
-Capital expenditures to complete the new hydrocracking unit, the bio-diesel project, and the investment in product quality improvement to meet the EURO IV standard will raise leverage during the next 1-2 years.
+Capital expenditures to complete the new hydrocracking unit, the biodiesel project, and the investment in the Euro IV project will raise leverage during the next 1-2 years.
 However, the company has a conservative policy to maintain the debt-to-capitalization ratio of less than 50%.